metio/terraform-provider-k8s/docs/data-sources/volsync_backube_replication_destination_v1alpha1_manifest.md

 Optional:

-- `external` (Attributes) external defines the configuration when using an external replicationprovider. (see [below for nested schema](#nestedatt--spec--external))
+- `external` (Attributes) external defines the configuration when using an external replication provider. (see [below for nested schema](#nestedatt--spec--external))
 - `paused` (Boolean) paused can be used to temporarily stop replication.
 Defaults to 'false'.
 - `rclone` (Attributes) rclone defines the configuration when using Rclone-based replication. (see [below for nested schema](#nestedatt--spec--rclone))
 - `restic` (Attributes) restic defines the configuration when using Restic-based replication. (see [below for nested schema](#nestedatt--spec--restic))
 - `rsync` (Attributes) rsync defines the configuration when using Rsync-based replication. (see [below for nested schema](#nestedatt--spec--rsync))
 - `rsync_tls` (Attributes) rsyncTLS defines the configuration when using Rsync-based replication over TLS. (see [below for nested schema](#nestedatt--spec--rsync_tls))
-- `trigger` (Attributes) trigger determines if/when the destination should attempt to synchronizedata with the source. (see [below for nested schema](#nestedatt--spec--trigger))
+- `trigger` (Attributes) trigger determines if/when the destination should attempt to synchronize data with the source. (see [below for nested schema](#nestedatt--spec--trigger))

 <a id="nestedatt--spec--external"></a>
 ### Nested Schema for `spec.external`

 Optional:

 - `parameters` (Map of String) parameters are provider-specific key/value configuration parameters.
-Formore information, please see the documentation of the specificreplication provider being used.
+For more information, please see the documentation of the specific replication provider being used.
 - `provider` (String) provider is the name of the external replication provider.
-The nameshould be of the form: domain.com/provider.
+The name should be of the form: domain.com/provider.

 <a id="nestedatt--spec--rclone"></a>